Selecting a speaker for an event is a big deal…

 Einstein once said that, “Play is the highest form of research”.
 This presentation will show you why that’s true!
 We’ll talk about how to encourage powerful play by preparing the environment, engaging in meaningful interactions, and recognizing developmental processes.
 This is awesome as a full day workshop!
 A recommended topic for both parents and teachers!

-Children learn best from meaningful literacy experiences.
+Children learn best from meaningful literacy experiences that align with current research.
 We’ll take a look at the basic principles behind emergent literacy and how to encourage it in a playful, joyful way to build a solid foundation for real literacy.
 Perfect for both teachers and parents of preschoolers!

 Have you ever felt like it’s hard to get real science experiences into your classroom?
 I’ll show you how science is at the heart of everything that goes on in a preschool or early childhood classroom and how you can easily weave it into every part of your day.